IBM/z_ansible_collections_samples/z_appliance_control_center/other_usecases_ansible/README.md

   export SSA_APP_USER=<ssa_username>
   export SSA_APP_PASSWORD=<ssa_password>
   ```
-  At the moment, the playbook is configured in such a way that both SSAs will use the
-  same credentials.
 - Download and store the SSA installation image to your control node.
-- Update the variables to the required values in `env_vars.yaml`
+- Update the variables to the required values in `env_vars.yaml`.
+  - Do not comment out any variables, even if they are not supposed to be used
+    in your infrastructure.
 - Run the playbook `07_ssa_install_e2e.yaml`  to install SSA via:
   ```bash
   ansible-playbook 07_ssa_install_e2e.yaml